 No individual member contract may exceed 12 months.
 All members (including FT, HT, RHT, QT, and MT) must complete their terms of service within 12 months from the program start date.
 With approval from Nevada Volunteers, programs with members who have been suspended or started late in the grant year may receive a no-cost extension.
 No-cost extension requests should be made as soon as possible but no later than 30 days prior to the end date of the grant contract.
-Please complete the No-Cost Extension Form and submit by email to your Nevada Volunteers Program Contact.
+Please complete the No-Cost Extension Form and notify your program contact that you are requesting a no-cost extension.